 One of only four designated areas in the world where flamingos go to breed, the Pekelmeer Flamingo Sanctuary in Bonaire is also home to multiple bright pink lakes in the world.
-These are the result of the seawater evaporation process used to mine salt on this Caribbean island.
+These result from the seawater evaporation process used to mine salt on this Caribbean island.

-The salt mining process results in super salty water which creates halophilic bacteria containing pink carotenoid pigments.
-This attracts large quantities of brine shrimp which feed on it turning them pink.
-The flamingos then spend their days eating the pink brine shrimp making the Caribbean flamingo the most colorful of all flamingo species.
+The salt mining process results in super salty water, creating halophilic bacteria containing pink carotenoid pigments.
+This attracts large quantities of brine shrimp that feed on it, turning them pink.
+The flamingos then eat the pink brine shrimp making the Caribbean flamingo the most colorful of all flamingo species.

-While the Flamingo Sanctuary is not open to visitors, you can view the pink lakes from the road next to it, year-round.
-It is often rated one of the best things to do in Bonaire as you’re also likely to see tons of flamingos here, particularly if you visit between January and July, which is their breeding season.
+While the Flamingo Sanctuary is not open to visitors, you can view the pink lakes from the road next to it year-round.
+It is often rated one of the best things to do in Bonaire as you’re also likely to see tons of flamingos here, mainly if you visit between January and July, which is their breeding season.

 Maharloo lake, Iran

 Maharloo lake is the largest of two pink lakes in Iran, located 27 kilometers southeast of Shiraz.
-The lake is 3 meters deep and the width depends on the amount of rainfall the region has received.
+The lake is 3 meters deep, and the width depends on the amount of rainfall the region has received.
 The best time to visit the lake is the middle of summer, when the water starts evaporating in the summer heat, allowing the potassium and high salts to turn the lake into a deep hue of pink.
-It is also during this time that the area becomes busy with local salt miners.
+During this time, the area also becomes busy with local salt miners.